Morocco entry requirements for Kazakhstan passport holders

 Visa options if you want to stay beyond the free limit:

-For work, study, or family reunification; requires sponsorship and supporting documents.
+For work, study, or family reunification.
+Requires sponsorship and approval from Moroccan authorities.

 retirement visa